tharungurunathan/distributed-fraud-detection-pyspark/README.md

 - `nameOrig`
 - `nameDest`

-Reason:
-Identifier columns do not provide predictive value and introduce unnecessary noise.
+Identifier columns were removed because they do not provide meaningful predictive information and may introduce noise into the learning process.

 ---

 # Sampling Strategies

+The project evaluates five sampling approaches:

 | Strategy | Description |
 |---|---|